-Having regard to the above, Members are advised that the volume of the original dwelling is circa 479m3.
-The dwelling as extended would have a volume of 990m3 which represents a 107% increase in the volume of the original house.
+Original dwelling- 479m3

+Proposed dwelling- 990m3

+Extensions= $511m^3$ which equals 107% volume of the original house.

 In this respect, the volume of the proposed extensions would clearly exceed the one-third increase in volume referenced in policy GBA1.5.
-The proposal would therefore represent inappropriate development within the Green Belt by virtue of a disproportionate addition.
-Where development is considered inappropriate, it should only be granted where 'Very Special Circumstances' exist.
+The proposal would represent inappropriate development within the Green Belt by virtue of a disproportionate addition.